 A bit of peace and quiet (the Scandinavian soul needs that, Old Havana is bustling and noisy), and the pool.
 I want to have a whole day by the pool.

-The little B&B La Villa Teresa outside the center of Havana has almost everything, great breakfast, free wifi, a pool, and an amazing interior.
+The little B&B La Villa Teresa outside the center of Havana has almost everything, a great breakfast, free wifi, a pool, and an amazing interior.

 Colonial Villa Teresa In La Vibora Havana